Merlin Crossley: Early life and career

 Crossley attended Mount View Primary School, Glen Waverley, Victoria, then was awarded an entrance scholarship to Melbourne Grammar School, where he was dux.
 He undertook a Bachelor of Science at the University of Melbourne, as a resident of Queen's College (University of Melbourne), then a doctorate at the University of Oxford supported by a Rhodes Scholarship at Magdalen College, Oxford.
 He worked at Oxford, Harvard and the University of Sydney, before moving to UNSW as Dean of Science.
 In recognition of his service on the Trust of the Australian Museum a new species of butterfly bobtail squid was named in his honour - Iridoteuthis merlini - Merlin's bobtail squid.

+University leadership

+Crossley has held senior roles at both the University of Sydney and the University of New South Wales.
+He has led the research portfolio, and the teaching portfolio.
+He is most well known for overseeing the introduction, in 2017, of Education Focussed Careers at University of New South Wales.
+The idea was to formally recognise that the university relied on academics who were primarily dedicated to teaching and to supporting students.
+Previously the university had sought to ensure that all academics were 'research active', but now appreciates that a good team requires batters, bowlers, and all-rounders.
+Academics can be promoted for their work in any area.
+Many argue that, as well as boosting morale, this change has improved the student experience and even contributed to an uplift in the overall quality of research, as only those committed to research generate outputs.

 Research

 Crossley is interested in gene regulation.
 He studied an unusual genetic disorder termed Haemophilia B Leyden where patients recover after puberty.
 The condition results from mutations that disrupt the control region of the clotting factor IX gene.

 A testosterone-responsive element accounts for post-pubertal recovery.
-He has also investigated abnormal patterns of globin gene expression and his work on mutations associated with the lifelong expression of the foetal haemoglobin gene may help in the treatment of thalassemia and sickle cell anaemia.
+He has also investigated abnormal patterns of globin gene expression and his work on mutations associated with the lifelong expression of the fetal haemoglobin gene may help in the treatment of thalassemia and sickle cell anaemia.
 He is using CRISPR-mediated gene editing to introduce beneficial mutations in cell lines as models for treating genetic diseases.
+Clinical trials by major gene editing companies are now introducing mutations that his lab described.

-He is also known for the initial identification and cloning of a significant number of genes encoding DNA-binding proteins and their associated co-regulators, KLF3, KLF8, KLF17, EOS IKZF4, PEGASUS, FOG1 ZFPM1, FOG2 ZFPM2, and CTBP2.
+He is also known for the initial identification and cloning of a significant number of genes encoding DNA-binding proteins: KLF3, KLF8, KLF17, EOS IKZF4, PEGASUS IKZF5, and their associated co-regulators: FOG1 ZFPM1, FOG2 ZFPM2, and CTBP2.